Starfield (video game): Audience reception

-Bethesda received some criticism due to their responses made on negative Steam reviews criticizing various aspects of the game.
+Bethesda received some criticism due to their responses made on negative Steam reviews criticizing various aspects of the game, with some players describing Starfield as boring or generic and criticizing its frequent loading screens.
 IGN's Wesley Yin-Poole commented that it was "noteworthy", as "big publishers like Bethesda rarely get stuck in [reviews]", and speculated it was a response from Bethesda management due to Starfield being the lowest-rated Bethesda game ever on Valve's platform.
 In December 2023, Starfield's lead studio design director, Emil Pagliarulo, posted a thread on social media platform X in response to negative criticism aimed at game developers.
 He stated it was "funny how disconnected some players are from the realities of game development, and yet they speak with complete authority".
 He went on to emphasise that "nobody sets out to make a bad game" and that critical consumers shouldn't "fool [themselves] into thinking you know why it is the way it is".
-While Pagliarulo's statement did not refer to any specific game, some publications speculated it was in response to Starfields mixed reception.
+While Pagliarulo's statement did not refer to any specific game, writers for GamesRadar+ and PC Gamer speculated it was in response to Starfields mixed reception.

+Kurt Kuhlmann, who was the lead systems designer on Starfield, later stated that Bethesda did not fully realize the original "ambitious as hell vision" of the game.
+He argued that the game's main problem was that it "didn't fully cohere", as communication problems within the studios and a lack of experience with its new systems made its various parts feel disconnected.
+Opining that it needed substantially more developers and content to fully realize its original concept.
+At an interview, Todd Howard acknowledged criticisms that the game lacked "organic exploration", saying that "the way you explore in that game, given the nature of what it is, is just it’s tricky; it’s harder".